 This track emphasizes the theories, skills, and tools required for effective research in Physical Therapy.
 Students' clinical projects will emphasize the development, implementation, analysis and discussion of a clinical research project in a practice setting.

 STATISTICS COURSES

-D.P.T., Master's, and BSPT graduates attend all
+D.P.T., Master's, and B.S.P.T. graduates are required to successfully complete all

 Courses Credit Hours AHPT 7406 Advanced Statistics in Allied Health Sciences 4

 CLINICAL PROJECT